Yul Moldauer: 2024

 Moldauer won first place in the all-around and floor exercise, as well as second on parallel bars, at the 2024 Winter Cup.
 This performance led him to be selected to compete at the DTB Pokal Team Challenge alongside Shane Wiskus, Riley Loos, Cameron Bock, and Curran Phillips.
 At this competition, he competed on five out of six events to help team USA win gold at the team final.
 He also qualified for the pommel horse event final and finished fourth.
 In April, he was selected to compete at the Pacific Rim Championships along with Cameron Bock, Riley Loos, Danila Leykin, Caden Clinton, and Kai Uemura.
 On the first day of the competition, he secured the all-around title and continued to win medals throughout the competition: gold in the team final, parallel bars, still rings, and floor exercise.

 In June, Moldauer competed at the U.S. National Championships, finishing fourth in the all-around, second on floor exercise, and winning the national title on parallel bars.
 As a result, he was named to the senior national team for the ninth year in a row and qualified to Olympic Trials.
 After uncharacteristic mistakes made throughout the competition, Moldauer finished ninth in the all-around and was selected to be a non-traveling alternate for the 2024 Summer Olympics.

 In the fall, Moldauer participated in the Gold Over America Tour.

-2025: Suspension
+2025–2026: Suspension and return to competition

 In January 2025, Moldauer was issued a 16-month ban backdated to September 2024 by the United States Anti-Doping Agency for an anti-doping rule violation for whereabouts failures (three missed tests in a 12-month period).
-The ban will expire in January 2026.
-He stated that he intends to keep training in hopes of making the 2028 Summer Olympics.
+He stated that he intended to keep training in hopes of making the 2028 Summer Olympics.